-BAB Communities of Interest in Care Homes
+BAB - Communities of Interest

-Building links: Steering groups made up of residents and care home staff, will help care homes to plan activities collaboratively.
-Through building lasting relationships with community groups, older people in care will feel more connected to, and better able to contribute to community life.
+Building links: Steering groups made up of residents and care home staff, help care homes to plan activities collaboratively.
+Through building lasting relationships with community groups, older people in care feel more connected to, and better able to contribute to community life.

-Evidence-based: We will provide care homes with information on the measurable difference that the steering group, community activities and staff coaching has had on life at the care home.
+Evidence-based: We provide care homes with information on the measurable difference that the steering group, community activities and staff coaching has had on life at the care home.

 The Communities of Interest project has been busier than ever, with the activities, trips, gardening and community links we set up thriving in all four participating homes.

 - A talk at Katherine House by David Dewar, a PHD student at Bristol University about classical music.

 - Katherine House and Granville Lodge visited Windmill Hill City Farm and enjoyed seeing the gardens, animals and tasting the seasonal produce.